Common Stock Formula (Table of Contents)

 What is Common Stock Formula?

-However, in some of the cases where there is no preferred stock, additional paid-in capital, and treasury stock, then the formula for common stock becomes simply total equity minus retained earnings.
-It is the case with most of the smaller companies that have only one class of stock.
+However, in some cases where there is no preferred stock, additional paid-in capital, and treasury stock, the common stock formula becomes simply total equity minus retained earnings.
+This is the case with most smaller companies with only one class of stock.

 Examples of Common Stock Formula (With Excel Template)